deciare/gingercream_cm9/README.md

     git cherry-pick --continue

-And then then cherry-pick more commits until you have everything you want.
+And then cherry-pick more commits until you have everything you want.

 That's the basic process.
 There are ways to modify a cherry-picked commit, to commit only part of a changed file, and other fun stuff, but that's more detail than is really appropriate for a README file.